ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 During the lecture of this post, mister *legal* alien :alien: will take a look at :telescope:  the demonstration and make comments when he wants to.

 ## Notations
 This part defined the notations that will be used in the later demonstration.
-It may sound verbose but I prefer to make the notations explicit so that everyone with a basic mathematic knowledge should be able to understand the article.
+It may sound verbose but I prefer to make the notations explicit so that everyone with a basic mathematic knowledge should be able to understand this article.

 ### $$X$$ *as* the sample
 The dataset X is reprensented as $$\underline{\underline{X}}$$, an $$\text{M}$$-by-$$\text{N}$$ matrix, i.e. $$\underline{\underline{X}} \in \mathbb{R}^{\text{M} \times \text{N}}$$